oddjobz/make_me_static/README.md

     it's pretty quick.

 * Looks like the scan rate isn't being applied?!
-  * The scan rate ONLY affects pages, it is assumed static pages will be subject to caching hence will be scanned as fast as the scanner can go based on the number of cores at it's dispostal.
+  * The scan rate ONLY affects pages, it is assumed static assets will be subject to caching hence will be scanned as fast as the scanner can go based on the number of cores at it's dispostal.

 * The progress bar isn't linear?!
-  * No, it's based on the number of item remaining vs the number scanned.
-As assets are "discovered", they will be addd to the "pages remaing" total.
+  * No, it's based on the number of items remaining vs the number scanned.
+As assets are "discovered", they will be added to the "pages remaining" total.
 There is no way of knowing how many assets will be discovered, so the progress indicator is a "best effort".

 * If no changes are detected on the site, will the Git repository see a commit or PR?
   * No. If it does, then the plugin thinks something changed.
+You will be able to see what got updated by looking at the commit / PR on your Git control panel. (or with "git diff")

 * The label next to my profile says "Pending", what does that mean?
   * It means the plugin thinks "something" has changed on the site.
 It watches for changes to posts,